daiyaanarfeen/Pintos/doc/project1.md

 #### 5) Priority scheduling for semaphores and locks, and conditional variables
 Since scheduling happens in `sema_up()`, we should just use `list_max()` instead of `list_pop_front()` to select the thread with the highest effective priority.
 #### 6) Changing thread’s priority
-Since we use `effective_priority` to perform the actual scheduling, all on-demand changes to a thread’s priority can be performed by calling `thread_set_priority`.
-Note that when part 4) happens, the thread’s priority also changes.
+Since we use `effective_priority` to perform the actual scheduling, all on-demand changes to a thread’s priority (and `effective_priority`) can be performed by calling `thread_set_priority`.
+Note that when part 4) happens, the thread’s `effective_priority` also changes.
+We make sure to call `thread_yield()` when the thread no longer has the highest priority, by checking the `ready_list` when its priority decreases.

 ### 3. Synchronization
 #### 1) `waiting_threads`